 One “closing cost” that also can’t be ignored really isn’t a cost, and it’s called cash reserves.
 Cash reserves are available funds leftover in a buyer’s account after the closing has taken place.
 Cash reserves are identified as how many months of mortgage payments are in the bank.
 The mortgage payment includes not just the principal and interest payment but also an amount for taxes and insurance.

-A jumbo mortgage will typically ask for 3-18 months of mortgage payments be available to the buyers after closing.
+A jumbo mortgage will typically ask for 3-18 months of mortgage payments to be available to the buyers after closing.
 If for example, the total mortgage payment for a jumbo loan is $4,500 and the cash reserve requirement is 12 months, there needs to be an additional $54,000 in a borrower’s account.
 12 months of cash reserves is also a trademark of a jumbo loan.
 Note – the exact amount of reserves will depend on many factors like loan amount, down payment, credit score, etc.

 Home buyers that have questions can reach out to us by calling the number above, or just submit the Quick Call form on this page for quick service.
 We are available to serve home buyers nationwide, 7 days a week.
 Los Angeles, San Diego, Phoenix, Scottsdale, Seattle, Chicago, Miami, Tampa, Orlando, Atlanta, Dallas, Houston, Boston, New York